vsivsi/cdbtiles/README.md

 Q: Where do the maps come from?

 A: That's a really big question.
-Weeks are probably required to fully grok what you are asking here.
+Many days of poking around may be required to fully grok what you are asking here.

 Places to start: